Last Updated on October 4, 2022 by admin

-Walla Walla is one of my favorite destinations in Washington State!
+Walla Walla is one of my favorite destinations in Washington State.
 The city is packed full of wineries, historic buildings, and excellent restaurants.
-There are over 120 wineries in the Walla Walla Wine Valley, so if you like wine tasting, there’s a lot of ground to cover.
-In addition to some of the state’s best wineries, there’s also a number of historical sites and gorgeous outdoor recreational opportunities.
+There are over 120 wineries in the Walla Walla Wine Valley.
 Walla Walla is known as “the town so nice, they named it twice!”
-In this post, I’m sharing 25 things to do in Walla Walla.
+I’ve visited several times over the years, and in this post, I’m sharing 25 things to do in Walla Walla.

 About Walla Walla

 Walla Walla Valley is Washington’s second American Viticultural Area (AVA).
-There are over 120 wineries in Walla Walla, so wine enthusiasts from all over the world travel to Walla Walla to do wine tastings.
-The Walla Walla Valley is comprised of 6 different wine districts: Westside, Downtown, Airport, Eastside, Southside, and Oregon.
+There are over 120 wineries, so wine enthusiasts from all over the world travel for wine tastings.
+The valley is comprised of 6 different wine districts: Westside, Downtown, Airport, Eastside, Southside, and Oregon.

 Walla Walla’s historic downtown has been rated as one of the Best Main Streets.
-For a list of all of Walla Walla’s accolades, including “America’s Best Wine Region” and “Great American Main Street Award”, click here.
+It’s received awards such as “America’s Best Wine Region” and “Great American Main Street Award.”

 The name Walla Walla is an indigenous term meaning Many Waters.
-When Lewis and Clark arrived, the Native Americans told them that they called the river Wallah Wallah.
+When Lewis and Clark arrived to the region, the Native Americans told them that they called the river Wallah Wallah.
 Lewis and Clark then named the tribe the Walla Walla.
 Later, a trading post was named Fort Walla Walla.
 Today, Walla Walla is the name of the city as well as the valley.

 25 Best Things to Do in Walla Walla

-Here’s a map we created of the various activities in Walla Walla:
+Here’s a map we created of the various activities:

 1. Take a Wine Tour